MRX8024/motors-sync/wiki/EN.md

 #retries: 0
 #    Maximum number of repetitions to achieve a forced threshold of motor
 #    synchronization deviations.
+#head_fan:
+#    Toolhead fan, which will be turned off during sync to eliminate noise.
+#    This is convenient when the fan has a low temp target and is often
+#    turned on, for example in thermal chamber.
 ```
 3. Motor synchronization:
    Enter the `SYNC_MOTORS` command in the terminal on the main web page